 You can use these house plans with a local builder or does custom homes to find out the costs for your area to build them.
 Costs to build will vary on the market, area and builder.

-For more on house plans, see our guide here.
+For more on house plans, see our guide on floor plans and other plans here.

 There will always be a market for single story homes.
 They are simple to live in, can be attractive, great investments and give you other benefits as well.